drashland/website-v2/docs/sinco/v4.x/2_tutorials/2_client/3_working_with_tabs.md

 Sinco also provides the method `closeAllPagesExcept()` on the `Client` class, that will try and close all open pages except the one passed in as the argument.
-Please be aware that any other page objects will then not allow interaction with their respective page and any such attempt will result in an Error.
+Please be aware that any other page objects will then not allow interaction with their respective page and any such attempt will result in an `Error`.

 In this tutorial, you will: